 All actors are homeless and formerly homeless people without exception.
 The whole point of the film is to provide a means for people experiencing homelessness to have a role in film, the kind of role better suited for those who don’t have a place to live.
 The money made by this film will go back to supporting these people (see FAQ).

-MUSIC FOR LIVE READING get pdf of lyrics
+MUSIC FOR LIVE READING (BACKGROUND MUSIC) get pdf of lyrics

 |WHY DONATE?
 Because our current films strike two marks:|